 What foods cause belly fat?

-Whether you are suffering from stress belly or other forms of belly fat, food is probably contributing.
+Whether you are suffering from a stress belly or another form of belly fat, food is probably contributing to this.

 This will obviously not be a complete list of all the foods that cause belly fat.